 The College will subsidize gown rentals for students in financial difficulties, however, funding is limited.
 Please visit or call the Student Service Centre for more information.

 Arrival Time, Registration and Assembly

 Ceremonies will proceed on schedule so it is very important that you are punctual.
-Please arrive at the Centennial Concert Hall 2 hours before the ceremony start time.
+Please arrive through the front doors at the Centennial Concert Hall 2 hours before the ceremony start time.
 Parking can be challenging downtown so please leave yourself plenty of time to arrive on time.

-Graduates who do not arrive 90 minutes to 2 hours before their ceremony may not be seated with their graduating class and may receive a blank congratulatory envelope rather than their parchment on stage.
+Graduates who do not arrive on time for the ceremony may not be seated with their graduating class and may receive a blank congratulatory envelope rather than their parchment on stage.

-Once you arrive at the Centennial Concert Hall, follow the signs to the Graduate Gowning Area to pick up your Name Card from the Registration Table and your cap and gown rental.
+Once you arrive at the Centennial Concert Hall follow the signs to the Graduate Gowning Area to pick up your Name Card from the Registration Table and your cap and gown rental.

 The cap should be worn flat on your head with the tassel over the right front edge.
 Do not pin the tassel as it will be shifted during the ceremony.
 Men should remove their convocation caps during the National Anthem.

-Coat racks are located in the hallway outside Rehearsal Room 1 where you pick up your academic attire, but there isn’t a secure place to store your personal belongings.
+Coat racks are located in the hallway outside the Graduate Gowning Area.
+There is no secure place to store your personal belongings.
 We recommend that you leave your phone, purse and other personal belongings with your guests before the start of the ceremony.

 Red River College and the Centennial Concert Hall are not responsible for any lost or stolen items.

 Indigenous Graduation Stoles